 If you are looking for an easy freezer friendly meal try meatloaf.
 It is one of my favorites!

-- 1 pound ground pork, turkey, or venison
+- 1 pound lean ground pork (turkey, or venison)

 - 2 eggs

 - 2 teaspoons mustard